 Breeds That Accept the Tabby Pattern

 As mentioned, many breeds accept the tabby pattern in one variation or another.
-Indeed, a 21-pound "English tabby" was documented in having appeared at the very first cat show in the world held at the Crystal Palace in London in 1871.
-Here is a list of breeds which are allowed the tabby pattern in CFA:
+Indeed, a 21-pound "English tabby" was documented as having appeared at the very first cat show in the world held at the Crystal Palace in London in 1871.
+Here is a list of breeds that are allowed the tabby pattern in CFA:

 - Abyssinian (ticked)

 - American shorthair (the classic pattern)

 - Birman (tabby points)